-I am subject to the world around me.
-I see the victim as a negative word.
+I am subject to the world around me, but I see the victim as a negative word.
 It means someone who suffered from an event that was not positive.
 So yes, the word victim is correct in this situation.
 I don’t feel like a victim.
 I am a survivor.
 Survivor is a more positive word.

 Survivor came out of a tragic situation and can move forward with their life.
 A survivor can make the most of their case after the event that happened to them.

 I feel like since I never had a life before the accident I do not see myself as a victim or survivor.
 I do not feel like a victim.
 But, I am.
-I survived a traumatic event that changed the course of my life.
-I just missed the time before my life changed.
+I survived a traumatic event that changed the course of my life and I just missed the time before my life changed.
 I have had to deal with the consequences of the accident, but I am still a survivor.

 It is nothing to be ashamed of, being a survivor makes you stronger.
 Everyone is a survivor of something, and it is important to celebrate it.
 It will allow you to live life to the fullest.